onflow/Flow-Working-Groups/core_protocol_working_group/README.md

 and (ii) evaluate potential avenues for rolling upgrades that do not require nodes of one role to reboot in a time-coordinated manner
 (remove limitation 2 and 3 for some upgrades).

-* Status: not started
+* Status: early development
 * Release date: unknown
-* Further reading: tbd
+* Further reading: [Protocol Version Upgrade Mechanisms](https://forum.flow.com/t/protocol-version-upgrade-mechanisms-discussion/5717) on the Flow forum

 #### Scalable, Open and Trustless access to Chain Data